 While there are numerous avenues of support to help adults and families through the loss of a parent or sibling, coping with this tremendous loss is very difficult.
 In particular, children are not equipped to understand how or why this untimely death could happen.
 In the days and weeks immediately following a death, children are often lost.
 We know from personal experience that familiar things and everyday treats can lift up a child during a time of great loss.

-The JennaJackPack Project began with a selfless act of kindness by a 13-year-old-boy.
-Driven by an overwhelming sense of empathy and sadness, Johnny wanted to do something to help his friend, John.
-He wanted to comfort him any way he could, and he wanted him to know that his peers were thinking of him.
-He and a friend bought John’s favorite snacks, treats and candy, and delivered it to him at his home.
+The JennaJackPack Project was inspired by the empathetic act of a 13-year-old-boy.
+Driven by an overwhelming sadness and sympathy, Johnny and his mother, Lana, wanted to do something to help John, after the tragic loss of his sister, Jenna.
+He wanted to comfort John any way he could, and he wanted him to know that his peers were thinking of him, so Lana, Johnny and a friend bought snacks, treats and candy, and delivered it to John at his home.

 Cathy S. Nolan

 To learn more about our inspiration for the JennaJackPack Project, please click here.